ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ```

 #### Creating a request
-After initializing the client you may create a new BMSRequest instance by specifiying a URL endpoint, request method, and an optional timeout value in milliseconds.
+After you initialize the client, you can create a new `BMSRequest` instance by specifiying a URL endpoint, request method, and an optional timeout value in milliseconds.

 ```JavaScript
 var request = new BMSRequest("http://your_app.mybluemix.net/protected", BMSRequest.GET, 20000);